 - Write a narrative description of the scene in the space provided using medical terminology.

-- Develop a set of up to 10 questions that could be used to interview witnesses and/or suspects
+- Develop a set of questions that could be used to interview witnesses and/or suspects

-- Develop a list of up to 5 pieces of potential evidence.
+- Develop a list of pieces of potential evidence.

 - A Multiple Choice Section--This portion consists of 240 multiple choice test items.
 You have up to 4 hours to complete this portion, which is divided into the following 8 sections: